 When it comes to doing any type of trimming of your dog’s hair, make sure that they are comfortable and relaxed.
 Don’t rush or overwhelm your dog, especially when using electric clippers.
 When you’re done—make sure that you reward your dog’s calm behavior with a treat or other reward to keep the experience as positive as possible.

 3. Perform a Skin Check On Your Dog

-Allergic reactions and skin conditions are very common in dogs and can cause serious discomfort in your canine companion.
+Another pet grooming tip is to check for allergic reactions and skin conditions. which are very common in dogs and can cause serious discomfort in your canine companion.
 Many dogs will develop rashes, skin allergies and deal with parasites like mites and fleas.
 This can make your dog extremely uncomfortable and cause your dog to scratch, chew or lick their skin, making the irritation even worse.

 Grooming time should be an opportunity to check your dog’s skin and make sure you aren’t seeing any of these issues.
 Run your fingers through their coat, feeling for lumps and bumps.
 This is also a time to look for small growths on your dog’s skin.

 Part the coat in different areas to examine the skin more closely for redness sores, rashes or bald spots.
 This is a time to also look for sores, rashes, bald spots, parasites, or redness.
 If your dog happens to have fleas, which can be common in pets who spend a great deal of time outdoors—you may notice them jumping off the skin when you perform this type of inspection.

 The most important thing to remember with summer dog grooming is that consistency is key.
 Small, regular grooming sessions are much easier to handle than long, arduous grooming appointments.
 And part of making that possible is setting yourself up for success.

 This is why here are Horizon Structures, we offer a number of kennel upgrades designed specifically with grooming in mind.
 We want to help make regular grooming easy for pet owners, especially those with multiple dogs to care for.